What are the symptoms of a herniated disc in the lower back?

 How is a herniated disc treated?

-Most patients who experience a herniated disc in the lower back find effective pain relief of their symptoms using conservative, nonsurgical treatments, such as:
+Most patients who experience a herniated disc in the lower back find effective pain relief of their symptoms using conservative nonsurgical treatments, such as:

-- Over-the-counter medication, like anti-inflammatories
+- Over-the-counter medication, such as anti-inflammatories

 - Physical therapy